 Jeeva Rajgopaul (1952- )

-Rajgopaul is a freelance documentary photographer.
-He was a member of Afrapix.
+Rajgopaul is a freelance documentary photographer and former member of the Afrapix collective.
 He has been awarded the Earnest Cole Scholarship for Documentary Photography.

 Wendy Schwegmann (1954- )

 Schwegmann was a freelance photojournalist working for Reuters in South Africa in the 1970s and 1980s, and was a member of Afrapix.
 Her photographs are held in the South African National Gallery.
 Schwegmann went on to work for Reuters in London.

 Tillim began photographing professionally in 1986, and was a member of Afrapix.
 Since the 1990s, he has photographed throughout Africa and the world, often in war-torn areas.
 His work has received numerous awards, including the South African Mondi award for photojournalism, the Higashikawa Overseas Photographer Award, the Daimler Chrysler Award for South African Photography, and the Leica Oskar Barnack Award.